arth0sz/Report-ready-Screenshots/README.md

 Additionally, if you have screenshots that are in light mode, you can separate them out and use the light mode script instead to only add a black border to the screenshots.

+I personally used these scripts to prepare my screenshots for the PNPT report, saved a lot of time and was one less thing to think about.

 ## Usage